Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: Introduction

-These experiments revealed a dramatic enhancement of the NSS warm up rates in n-GaAs under magnetic fields below $10$~G, and a huge heat capacity characterized by so-called local field, also of order of $\approx 10$~G. This value is much higher than expected from magnetic dipole-dipole interaction $B_D\approx 1.5$~G \cite{Paget1977}.
-This is illustrated in Fig.~\ref{fig:fig1}~(a).
-It shows variation of the nuclear spin temperature (dashed line) and Overhauser field (solid line) in a cold NSS during re-magnetization from zero to high magnetic field.
-The magnetic field below which $\Theta_N$ remains constant reveals enhanced heat capacity of the NSS.
-In the following it will be referred to as heat capacity field, $B_H$ \footnote{This field was sometimes called local field despite the quadrupole contribution \cite{Wolff}, but for the sake of clarity we prefer using the term heat capacity field}.
-Because in GaAs the spin of all isotopes $I=3/2$, it was suggested that such enhanced NSS heat capacity could be explained by the quadrupole splitting of nuclear spin energy levels induced by some small residual strain, see Fig.~\ref{fig:fig1}~(b).
+Because in GaAs the spin of all isotopes $I=3/2$, it was suggested that such an enhanced NSS heat capacity could be explained by the quadrupole splitting of nuclear spin energy levels induced by some small residual strain, see Fig.~\ref{fig:fig1}~(b).
 The corresponding effective field $B_Q$ is the one where Zeeman and quadrupole energies become comparable.
 In re-magnetization experiment illustrated in Fig.~\ref{fig:fig1}~(a) one would expect

+However, in the absence of NMR experiments that could provide direct access to quadrupole energies these ideas remained unconfirmed.

-In this work we implement a new technique, nuclear magnetic resonance (NMR) detected by electron SNS, in order to verify this hypothesis.
-NSS absorption spectra in the radio-frequency (RF) range are measured as a function of magnetic field from zero to $100$~G. The analysis of these spectra allows us to (i) evaluate quantitatively quadrupole energies and confirm the impact of the quadrupole interaction on the heat capacity of the NSS.
+In this work we implement a new technique, NMR detected by electron SNS, that allows us to confirm this hypothesis.
+NSS absorption spectra in the radio-frequency (RF) range are measured as a function of magnetic field from zero to $100$~G. In order to reach the detection sensitivity required for such experiments (sub-second integration times) we use n-GaAs layer embedded in a microcavity \cite{Giri2013} and adopt the homodyne detection scheme for the for spin noise measurements \cite{Cronenberger2016,Sterin2018,Petrov2018}.
+The analysis of the NMR spectra allows us to (i) evaluate quantitatively quadrupole energies and confirm the impact of the quadrupole interaction on the heat capacity of the NSS.
 The quadrupole energies extracted from the NMR spectra appear to be consistent with heat capacity fields measured in the NSS re-magnetization experiments and with the spin temperature theory; (ii) to provide additional insight into relative values of so-called gradient-elastic tensor $S_{ijkl}$ for Ga and As isotopes.
 This fundamental parameter determines the relation between the strain tensor $\epsilon_{kl}$ and the resulting gradients of electric fields at each atomic site $V_{ij}=\sum_{k,l} S_{ijkl}\epsilon_{kl}$.
 Its values are isotope-dependent and are still actively debated in the literature \cite{Sundfors1974,Chekhovich2018,Griffiths2019,Litvyak2021}.